X

 adult pneumonia vaccination

-If the patient and provider decide (through shared clinical decision-making) PCV13 is to be given at age 65 years or older:
+If the patient and provider agree, based on shared clinical decision-making, to administer PCV13 at age 65 or older:

 Includes adults with: ‚ chronic heart, lung, or liver disease ‚ diabetes mellitus ‚ alcoholism ‚ Also includes adults who smoke cigarettes